 ).

-You can add further options as URL parameters by giving the full option name and setting that parameter to true
+Further options (as detailed below) can be added as URL parameters by giving the full option name and setting it to true

-DebloatProxy considers to be it called from a shell when the variable GATEWAY_INTERFACE
+DebloatProxy will run in shell mode when the environment variable GATEWAY_INTERFACE

-The first argument given to DebloatProxy when called from the shell is the file to be processed.
+The first argument given to DebloatProxy is the file to be processed, the output is sent to stdout

 E.g., to debloat a file called index.html